-Since 2005, an average of 735 acres of land per year are proposed for development and, accordingly, over 10,000 acres of land has been developed (or was proposed for development) into different land uses.
+In the Cumberland County Comprehensive Plan (2024 Update), all community facilities were reviewed.
 Older sewer and water systems in the County are aging and taxed with growth and expansion needs.
-Most systems and treatment facilities are located in older boroughs and urban townships adjacent to Carlisle and the City of Harrisburg.
+Most systems and treatment facilities are in older boroughs and urban townships adjacent to Carlisle and the City of Harrisburg.

 The County will continue to support public facility improvements to enhance communities throughout the County.
 This includes park improvements, ADA improvements, streetscape improvements, and other public facility improvements that may be needed.
 Increased demands on public facilities and infrastructure such as water, sewer, storm drainage, parks, and other community facilities require ongoing improvements and maintenance.
 Infrastructure is important in supporting orderly growth in the growing areas of the County.
-Maintaining and improving the infrastructure is important in support of the long-term viability of Cumberland County as a place to live, operate a business, and work.
+Maintaining and improving the infrastructure is important in support of the long-term viability of Cumberland County as a place to live, operate a business, and to work.